garykac/woven/docs/spell-list.md

 ```
 Element: Fire

-Category: Attack Tendril
+Category: Attack Eye

-When cast: Remove all TENDRILs from a location adjacent to where you control a TENDRIL.
-Consume this TNDRIL.
+When cast: Remove all EYEs from a location adjacent to where you control a EYE.
+Consume this EYE.

 ### Push
 ```